numenta/NAB/scripts/README.md

     python -m SimpleHTTPServer 12345

-Then, open Chrome (only works on Chrome!)and type this into the url window:
+Then, open Chrome (only works on Chrome!) and type this into the url window:

     localhost:12345/nab_visualizer.html

 To view data, click on "look at data", click in query window and then press RETURN key.
 This should show all the data files.
-You can also filter the files by keyword with the query window; it will filter for filenames that contain the entered characters.
+You can also filter the files by keyword with the query window; it will filter for filenames that contain the (case-sensitive) entered characters.

 To get a string of the timestamp at a data point, simply click on the data point.